 What is mange?

 In short, tiny parasites called mites are the cause, mange is the symptom, or the result of the mites infestation.

 Mites are highly contagious and spread from one cat to another.
 The tiny parasites burrow under the cat's skin causing irritation and itching.
 Cats will usually scratch themselves a lot in response to the irritation, often breaking the skin and causing scabbing.
 If left untreated, mange can kill a cat.

-Information on Different Types of Mange
+Different Types of Mites

 Tell-tale Signs of Mange

 Tommy had all the tell-tale signs of mange.
 Ridges on his head, caused by the skin thickening, scabs caused from him scratching (mange itches like crazy) along with patches of missing fur.
 And Tommy's mange was so bad that his eyes were mostly swollen shut, which is probably why he had lost so much weight.
 Tommy stopped eating with the other kitties and was wandering off on his own.
 I was afraid that he might be trying to find a place to be alone and die.